EENCloud/EEN-CLI-Public/README.md

 #### Options:

-- `--start-time [start time]`
-  purge start time
+- `-d, --debug`
+  Enable detailed debug output for troubleshooting.
-- `--end-time [end time]`
+- `-e, --end-time [end time]`
-  purge end time
+  Purge end time.
 - `-f, --file-name [file name]`
-  specify the name of the file where the output will be saved
+  Specify the name of the file where the output will be saved.
-- `--no-prompt`
+- `-n, --no-prompt`
-  skip all user confirmation prompts
+  Skip all user confirmation prompts.
-- `--verbose`
-  enable verbose output
+- `-s, --start-time [start time]`
+  Purge start time.

 #### Notes:

-- If you haven't specified any start-time and end-time it will take the last 24 hours as default timestamps.
+- If you haven't specified any start-time and end-time, it will take the last 24 hours as default timestamps.
+- `start-time` and `end-time` time format should be `YYYYMMDDHHMMSS.sss` (Compact ISO 8601 date time with millisecond precision).

 ---